jeanmottin12/study-where-in-the-world/README.md

 - Search for a country using an `input` field *(not done yet)*
 - Filter countries by region *(not done yet)*
 - Click on a country to see more detailed information on a separate page
-- Click through to the border countries on the detail page *(not done yet)*
+- Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode *(optional)*  *(not done yet)*

 <!-- ### Screenshot